 The thumb rule in this subscription model is:

-The bigger your network, the higher the profit.
+The more extensive your network, the higher the profit.

 For this model to work, your product must be so fantastic that your users or customer would share or spread the word for it with their friends.

 It’s so convenient that people started referring to their friends.